jenjwong/expenseTrackr/README.md

 To streamline Front-End development Expense Trackr uses:

 * [Facebook's Create React App](https://github.com/facebookincubator/create-react-app)
 * [Blueprint](http://blueprintjs.com/), Palantir's [new React-based UI toolkit](https://medium.com/@palantir/scaling-product-design-with-blueprint-25492827bb4a) for styling UI.
 Blueprint ships with a handful of built-in accessibility features.
-Blueprint's datepicker was particularly useful in building the reports feature as it automatically allowed searching by a handful of comonly searched spans of time (2 years ago, 6 months ago, ect).
+Blueprint's datepicker was particularly useful in building the reports feature as it automatically allowed searching by a handful of commonly searched spans of time (2 years ago, 6 months ago, ect).
 * Redux-Forms to minimize form boiler-plate code
 *  Moment.js and Numeral.js for consistent styling of times and numbers

 Local storage is used to persist redux state and keep users logged-in until they choose to logout.
-On logout relivant local storage is cleared and redux state reset.
+On logout relevant local storage is cleared and redux state reset.

 Expense Trackr's redux store is designed with expenses stored in a single dictionary so there is always only one source of truth for each expense.
-The expense report and view of all expenses are stored as lists of ids that are used to access the dictionary.
+The expense report and view-of-all-expenses are stored as lists of ids that are used to access the dictionary.

 When an expense is added, edited, deleted or updated the change is sent to the server and on the response the single change is made on the client side, avoiding unnecessary re rendering.